rachelnisbet/Educate2025_Coffee/README.md

 **4. Start with SAS**
 *	This is a SAS event – of course we are going to start with the SAS file, which is home to many of us.
+*  From your Coffee folder, open *coffee.sas*
 *	In this program:
     * Import the data
     * Remove any rows with missing values
-    * Compute summary statistics
+    * Compute summary statistics for all numeric variables
     * Create a bar chart of coffee consumption by country.

 **5. Move to Python**
+*  Open *coffee.py*
 *	The syntax looks quite different here, but let’s stay within the same mindset of diving into coffee consumption.
 *	In this program:
     * Load packages
     * Import data
-    * Compute summary statistics
+    * Compute summary statistics for n
     * Run an ANOVA to see if there’s actually a difference between coffee consumption by country

 With only two files, we’ve already started to understand more about our data and the participants of our study.
 Close out of the current VS Code window and navigate back to the Workbench page.
 We can stop our workbench whenever we aren’t using it to save compute power, cloud costs, etc..